Skip to main content

 • Port: The port number to route transmitted data.

-3. In the Authorization section:
+3. In the Authorization section, complete the following fields:

 4. (Optional) In the Additional Settings section: